sjvrensburg/rmdNMU/README.md

 After installation, creating a new document with these templates is super easy in RStudio:

 1. Click `File > New File > R Markdown...`
-2. In the dialog that appears, click on "From Template"
+2. In the dialogue that appears, click on "From Template"
 3. You'll see several NMU templates listed - choose the one you need:
    - "NMU Practical Document"
    - "NMU Short Notes"